How the FAIR Act Enhances the Military Lending Act

-The Consumer Financial Protection Bureau’s (CFPB) new arbitration rule will promote accountability and transparency for a wide variety of consumer financial products and services offered to servicemembers and veterans.
-The rule allows people to band together in court and prevents companies from using fine print to take away access to the courts through forced arbitration clauses with class action bans.
+The Forced Arbitration Injustice Repeal (FAIR) Act will promote accountability and transparency for a wide variety of consumer financial products and services offered to servicemembers and veterans.
+The bill, recently passed by the U.S. House of Representatives, allows people to band together in court and prevents companies from using fine print to take away access to the courts through forced arbitration clauses with class action bans.

 The Military Lending Act (MLA) already bans forced arbitration of certain disputes.
-So what does the CFPB add to the arbitration ban in the MLA?
+So what does the FAIR Act add to the arbitration ban in the MLA?

-The CFPB rule provides essential protection for our military families and veterans (the MLA only applies to servicemembers) and covers a broader range of financial products.
-For example, unlike the MLA, the CFPB rule covers these areas:
+The FAIR Act provides essential protection for our military families and veterans (the MLA only applies to servicemembers) and covers a broader range of financial products.
+For example, unlike the MLA, the FAIR Act covers these areas:

 - Purchase money loans, such as auto loans;